 You might get rain this time of the year, like everywhere in Europe in spring, so it is wise to still bring closed shoes and an outer layer and to keep an eye on the weather forecast for the specific days of your visit.

-If visiting Lisbon with kids in the spring, make sure you avoid the busy Easter week or book accommodation in advance: it gets very busy, very fast!
+If visiting Lisbon with toddlers in the spring, make sure you avoid the busy Easter week or book accommodation in advance: it gets very busy, very fast!
 Find our recommended family hotel in Lisbon here.

 Lisbon in Autumn